Knowledge Editing for Large Language Models: A Survey: Methodologies

 \subsubsection{\textbf{Memory-based Strategies}}

-In memory-based strategies, the external memory, outside the intrinsic architecture of the pre-trained LLM, functions as a repository to store edited knowledge.
-The LLM can access and update this memory as required during inference.
+In memory-based strategies, the external memory, outside the intrinsic architecture of the pre-trained LLM, functions as a repository to store edited knowledge. {Here the edits are generally converted to text via pre-defined templates~\cite{MQuAKE, IKE,p2}.} The LLM can access and update this memory as required during inference.

 One exemplar work is \textbf{SERAC} ~\cite{SERAC}, which stores the edited samples $x, y^{*} \in \mathcal{X}_{e}, \mathcal{Y}^{*}_{e}$ in a cache without performing modifications on the original model.
 When presented with a new prompt $x^{\prime}$, SERAC uses a scope classifier to determine whether the prompt falls within the scope of any cached instances.
 If yes, the desirable output $y^{\prime}$ associated with the new prompt $x^{\prime}$ is predicted via a counterfactual model $f_c$ which utilizes the most relevant edit example as follows: